earthstar-project/earthstar/docs/specification.md

 }
 ```

 All fields are REQUIRED.
+Some fields may be null; these MUST NOT be omitted.

 Extra fields are FORBIDDEN.

-All string fields MUST BE limited to printable ASCII characters except for `content`, which is utf-8.
+All string fields MUST BE limited to printable ASCII characters except for `content`, which is utf-8, or they can be null if specified above.

-All number fields MUST BE integers (or null, in some cases), and cannot be NaN.
+All number fields MUST BE integers, and cannot be NaN or Infinity, but they can be null if specified above.

 The order of fields is unspecified except for hashing and signing purposes (see section below).
 For consistency, the recommended canonical order is alphabetical by field name.